Today’s Wonder of the Day was inspired by taylor from AL. taylor Wonders, “How many people are on the earth?” Thanks for WONDERing with us, taylor!

 Each new person added to Earth needs food, water, shelter, and energy.
 Each person also adds a significant amount of waste that must be disposed of.
 The seven billion people present on Earth today strain these resources enough as it is.
 Worldwide poverty is at an all-time high and, despite the fact that there is more than enough food produced around the world, at least one in seven people go hungry every day.

 As Earth's population continues to expand, strains on resources will continue to grow.
-The problem for future generations — your generation and your children's generation — will be to expand, conserve, and better distribute Earth's resource to meet the needs of its growing population.
+The problem for future generations—your generation and your children's generation—will be to expand, conserve, and better distribute Earth's resources to meet the needs of its growing population.